forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Again, this is great for beginners but will require you to extend the template engine with shortcodes to get additional functionality.

-Unfortunately, the package template’s syntax is not as straightforward for beginners as Liquid, and will not feel as familiar.
+Unfortunately, the template package’s syntax is not as straightforward for beginners as Liquid, and will not feel as familiar.

 However, support for both the [Amber](https://github.com/eknkc/amber) and [Ace](https://github.com/yosssi/ace) tempting engines is available.
-These feel may feel more familiar to developers coming from traditional Content Management Systems like Wordpress.
+These may feel more familiar to developers coming from traditional Content Management Systems like Wordpress.

 ### Development Workflow

-Developing with Hugo feels **better than Jekyll** due to its performance and built-in live reload server.
+Developing with Hugo feels **better than Jekyll** due to its fast builds and built-in live reload server.

 From your project, you can call `hugo serve` to spin up the development server.